peter-fu/activator/CONTRIBUTING.md

 This is the process for committing code into master.
 There are of course exceptions to these rules, for example minor changes to comments and documentation, fixing a broken build etc.

-1. Make sure you have signed the [Typesafe CLA](http://www.typesafe.com/contribute/cla), if not, sign it online.
+1. Make sure you have signed the [Lightbend CLA](http://www.lightbend.com/contribute/cla), if not, sign it online.
 2. You should always perform your work in a Git feature branch or GitHub fork.
 The branch should be given a descriptive name that explains its intent.
 3. When the feature or fix is completed you should open a [Pull Request](https://help.github.com/articles/using-pull-requests) on GitHub.